Junior Year (Grade 7)

-- On occasion, users of online systems may encounter material that which other users, parents or staff might consider inappropriate or offensive.
-It is the responsibility of the individual user not to intentionally access such material.
+Users may encounter a website that, parents or staff might consider inappropriate or offensive.
+It is your responsibility not to intentionally access these types of websites.
 If such material is accessed by accident, the incident must be reported immediately to a parent, police officer or teacher.

 - Is illegal or that advocates illegal acts or facilitates unlawful activity;

 - Threatens or intimidates any person or suggests violence, hatred or discrimination toward others;

 - Uses inappropriate and/or abusive language or conduct;

 - Contains inappropriate religious or political messages;

 - Violates or infringes the rights of any other person according to the Ontario Human Rights Code, or the Canadian Charter or Rights and Freedoms;

 - Encourages the use of controlled substances, participation in an illegal act or uses the system to incite criminal actions;